webbjj/clustertools/docs/source/analysis.rst

 Orbit
 -----

 In cases where the ``StarCluster`` does not evolve in isolation, it is possible to specify both the cluster's orbit and the the external tidal field.
 When orbital and tidal field information are provided, ``clustertools`` makes use of ``galpy`` to help visualize and analyse the cluster's orbital properties.

-It is important to note that the orbital analysis performed in ``clusertools`` is simply just a wrapper around a ``galpy`` function that uses the ``StarCluster`` class.
-The only role that ``clustertools`` plays is to extract the necessary information from the simulated data and handle any necessary unit or coordinate changes before calling ``galpy``.
 Hence Bovy (2015) must be cited anytime a ``clusertools`` function makes use of the external tidal field and/or the cluster's orbit.

-Furthermore, the default value for the solar distance (``ro``) is 8.275 kpc (Gravity Collaboration, Abuter, R., Amorim, A., et al. 2020 ,A&A, 647, A59), the [U,V,W] motion of the Sun is set to [-11.1,12.24,7.25] (Schönrich, R., Binney, J., Dehnen, W., 2010, MNRAS, 403, 1829) and the velocity of the local standard of rest (``vo``) is 239.23 km/s.
-The choice of ``vo`` is such that ``vo`` + V is consistent with current estimates of the proper motion of Sagitarius A* (Reid, M.J. & Brunthaler, A., ApJ, 892, 1).
+As discussed in :ref:`Initialization <_cluster>` , the default value for the solar distance (``ro``) is 8.275 kpc (Gravity Collaboration, Abuter, R., Amorim, A., et al. 2020 ,A&A, 647, A59), the [U,V,W] motion of the Sun is set to [-11.1,12.24,7.25] (Schönrich, R., Binney, J., Dehnen, W., 2010, MNRAS, 403, 1829) and the velocity of the local standard of rest (``vo``) is 239.23 km/s.
+The choice of ``vo`` is such that ``vo`` + V is consistent with current estimates of the proper motion of Sagitarius A* (Reid, M.J. & Brunthaler, A., ApJ, 892, 1).The height of the Sun above the disk ``zo`` is 0.0208 kpc (Bennett, M. & Bovy, J. 2019, MNRAS, 483, 1417).
+However the below functions all allow for these parameters to be uniquely set.

 Similar to functions, orbital analyis can be done using internal calls (which set variables inside the StarCluster class) or externally (which returns information).
 For example, one can easily initialize and a cluster's ``galpy`` orbit, given its galactocentric coordinates are known, using: